ataudt/chromstaR/README.md

 How to use chromstaR
 --------------------

-Please refer to the vignette at https://github.com/ataudt/chromstaR/blob/master/vignettes/chromstaR.pdf for tutorials on all chromstaR features.
+Please refer to the [vignette](https://github.com/ataudt/chromstaR/blob/master/vignettes/chromstaR.pdf) for tutorials on all chromstaR features.

 Report Errors
 -------------